-Declaration of Compliance of PSI Software AG with the German Corporate Governance Code under Article 161 of the German Stock Corporation Act (Aktiengesetz - AktG)
+Declaration of PSI Software AG in accordance with Article 161 of the German Stock Corporation Act (Aktiengesetz - AktG)

-The Board of Directors and Supervisory Board of PSI Software AG declare pursuant to Article 161 of the German Stock Corporation Act.
+The Board of Directors and Supervisory Board of PSI Software AG declare pursuant to Article 161 of the German Stock Corporation Act:

 Board of Directors and Supervisory Board

-Berlin, December 5, 2019
+Berlin, December 18, 2020